mparticle-integrations/mparticle-android-integration-localytics/README.md

 ### Adding the integration

-1. The Appboy Kit requires that you add Appboy's Maven server to your buildscript:
+1. The Localytics Kit requires that you add Localytics' Maven server to your buildscript:

     ```
     repositories {